 My favorite thing though, is I’m closer with my wife.
 We spend more time together but purposefully not too much.
 With our extra time we’ve come to care better for each other.
 For me it was hard to hear what was bugging her before it became an issue.
 It’s like we just have more time to talk so we are more in-tune which, believe it or not, stops a lot of fights before things boil over.

 Women always say that men don’t listen but man it’s impossible to get straight answers out of you ladies.
 Now I have time to hear the whole story and try to dissect it to understand that I should really be cleaning the kitchen more often. 🙂

-A lot of people are intimidated to change things up with their finances.
+A lot of people are intimidated to change up their family finances.
 What can we do to get started?

-Intimidated?!
+Intimidated’!
 That’s insane.
-Only good things can happen if you try to get your finances under control.
+Only good things can happen if you try to get your family finances under control.
 If you try to retire when you are 30 and it happens when you are 40 it’s still pretty awesome.
-What are you missing out on?
-A couple burritos or your satellite TV?
-It’s worth it.
+What are you missing out on’ A couple burritos or your satellite TV’ It’s worth it.

-I think the most important thing you need to do to get started is to understand that this stuff is actually really simple.
+I think the most important thing you need to do to get started is to understand that family finances are actually really simple.